Elise Stefanik: Early life and education

-Elise Marie Stefanik was born in Albany, New York, on July 2, 1984, to Melanie and Ken Stefanik.
-Her parents own Premium Plywood Products, a wholesale plywood distributor based in Guilderland Center.
+Stefanik was born in Albany, New York, on July 2, 1984, to Melanie and Kenneth Stefanik.
+Stefanik states that her father is ethnically Czech and her mother is of Italian ancestry; genealogical records show that her father's Polish family came from western Galicia (at the time part of the Kingdom of Galicia and Lodomeria), mainly from the then shtetl of Frysztak (Fristik; Freistadt) located near Jasło and Strzyżów.
+Her parents own a wholesale plywood distributor based in Guilderland Center, New York.

-In October 1998, when she was 14, Stefanik was featured in a Times Union profile about U.S. Senator Al D'Amato.
+In October 1998, when she was 14, Stefanik was featured in a Times Union profile about U.S. senator Al D'Amato.
 In the article she is quoted saying, "I support the Republican view, especially his".
 Stefanik worked in Washington for six years before entering politics.
 According to Stefanik, she first considered a career in public service and policy in the aftermath of the September 11 attacks.

-Stefanik graduated from the Albany Academy for Girls and enrolled at Harvard College, graduating with a Bachelor of Arts degree in government in 2006.
-She was elected vice president of the Harvard Institute of Politics in 2004.
-At Harvard, she received an honorable mention for the Women's Leadership Award.
+After graduating from the Albany Academy for Girls in 2002, Stefanik attended Harvard University, where she graduated with a Bachelor of Arts degree with honors in government in 2006.
+As an undergraduate at Harvard College, she was elected vice president of the Harvard Institute of Politics in 2004.
+She also received an honorable mention for the Women's Leadership Award, an endowed student award for leadership and contributing toward the advancement of women.
+According to Rep. Henry Cuellar, as of August 2023, Stefanik, Jake LaTurner and he are enrolled in the master's in defense and strategic studies program at the Naval War College.

-Early career and personal life
+Early career

-After graduating from Harvard, she joined the George W. Bush administration, as a staff member for the U.S. Domestic Policy Council.
-Stefanik later worked in the office of Joshua Bolten, the White House Chief of Staff.
-In 2009, she founded the blog American Maggie, a platform to promote the views of "conservative and Republican women", named after British Prime Minister Margaret Thatcher.
+After graduating from Harvard, Stefanik joined the George W. Bush administration as a staff member for the U.S. Domestic Policy Council.
+Stefanik later worked in the office of Joshua Bolten, the White House chief of staff.
+In 2009, she founded the blog "American Maggie", a platform to promote the views of "conservative and Republican women".
+The blog was named after onetime British prime minister Margaret Thatcher.

-Stefanik helped prepare the Republican platform in 2012, served as director of new media for Tim Pawlenty's presidential exploratory committee and worked at the Foundation for Defense of Democracies and Foreign Policy Initiative.
-She managed Representative Paul Ryan's debate preparation for the 2012 presidential debates.
-After Mitt Romney and Ryan lost the 2012 presidential election, she returned to upstate New York and joined her parents' business.
+Stefanik helped prepare the Republican platform for the 2012 United States presidential election, served as director of new media for Tim Pawlenty's presidential exploratory committee, and worked at the Foundation for Defense of Democracies and at Foreign Policy Initiative.
+She managed Rep. Paul Ryan's preparation for the 2012 vice presidential debate.
+After the Mitt Romney-Paul Ryan ticket was defeated in the 2012 presidential election, she returned to upstate New York and joined her parents' business.

-After the 2012 election, Stefanik bought a home in Willsboro, near Plattsburgh.
-Her parents had owned a vacation home in Willsboro for many years.
-By April 2014, she owned a minority interest in a townhouse near Capitol Hill in Washington, D.C., valued at $1.3 million.